storyprotocol/documentation/docs/Story Network (L1)/story-network/node-setup-odyssey.md

 | RAM       | 32 GB             |
 | Disk      | 500 GB NVMe Drive |
 | Bandwidth | 25 MBit/s         |

+On AWS, we recommend using the M6i, R6i, or C6i series.

 ## Ports